Month 1, Day 31, Sunday 12:00 p.m.

 ‘She’s tired.
 Perfect,’ Siobhan thought.

 “What do you want?
 Be quick about it.
-I’ve barely gotten any sleep for the past two weeks dealing with all this shit your friend Oliver helped create, and I am running low on available fucks to give.”
+I’ve barely gotten any sleep for the past two weeks dealing with all this shit, and I am running low on fucks to give.”
 Liza didn’t even bother to glare at Siobhan, staring wearily into the mid-distance and gulping down her steaming tea.

 Siobhan replied without preamble.
 “I have a newly developed spell in the testing stages that can allow you to give up sleep without side effects.”